No goals in 10 Champions League games: Should Inter cash in on Arsenal-linked Lautaro Martinez this summer?

 The only way for him to change that perception is by scoring goals on a regular basis, particularly in the biggest games at the very highest level.

-He may have ended his Serie A goal drought last Friday night, but the real challenge for him now is snapping his scoreless Champions League streak against Liverpool on Tuesday.
-Another blank at Anfield would only cast further doubt on his importance to Inter.
+He may have ended his Serie A goal drought last Friday night, but the real challenge for him now is snapping his scoreless Champions League streak against Liverpool on Tuesday, as another blank at Anfield would only cast further doubt on his importance to Inter.